JohnVinyard/experiments/growing-gan-audio/README.md

 Results are noisy and unsatisfying, but not completely without structure.
 There are hints of piano flourishes and melodic lines buried in the noise.

+Spectrograms of generated audio, and ogg vorbis files with some generated samples can be found [here](samples).

 ## Future Investigations

 - It's unclear whether learning progressively higher sampling rates has any